This jam is now over. It ran from 2020-09-18 17:00:00 to 2020-09-22 01:00:00. View results

-After judging has completed, the top three games combined score of Overall + Open Source Karma categories will be chosen and featured at All Things Open in Raleigh, NC.
+After judging has completed, the top three games combined score of Overall + Open Source Karma categories will be declared the winners.
 Your game, your source code, and your contribution to open source are an even bigger prize.
 There are no monetary or physical rewards in Open Jam.

 Open Source Karma

 Open Source Karma will be awarded as points on each game by the Jam Hosts based on the following score table.
 You will get a comment on your entry page with your Open Source Karma score from a Jam Host.
 You can get a max of 5 stars.
 Judges reserve the right to add additional points for notable open source friendliness even if not in this table.

 |Open source tools||1 per tool|

 |Created using an open platform||1|

 Note: "Open platform" refers to any open-source OS.
 Examples are Linux, FreeBSD, or even the web.